arviz-devs/arviz/doc/source/user_guide/label_guide.rst

 Sorting dimensions
 ..................

-In some cases, our multidimensinal variables may not have only a length ``n`` dimension (in addition to the ``chain`` and ``draw`` ones) but could also have multiple dimensions.
+In some cases, our multidimensional variables may not have only a length ``n`` dimension (in addition to the ``chain`` and ``draw`` ones) but could also have multiple dimensions.
 Let's imagine we have performed a set of fixed experiments on several days to multiple subjects,